csu-anzai/blue-eye-docs/_docs/components/core/checkbox.md

 ### `id`

-the id of your component, should be unique when u use radioGroup.
+the id of your component, should be unique when u use checkBoxGroup.

 | Type   | Required |
 | ------ | -------- |